bramley/phplist-plugin-common/README.md

 ## Version history ##

     version     Description
-    3.24.1+20230205 Improve layout of log messages
+    3.25.0+20230331 Add "order by" dropdown list on subscriber Search form 3.24.1+20230205 Improve layout of log messages
     3.24.0+20230108 Update the emogrifier package to 7.0 3.23.4+20221130 Log return code and response when sending email